-With a subscription to OutSystems Platform, an organization's infrastructure is automatically provisioned, configured and tuned for high availability, performance, security and reliability:
+With a subscription to OutSystems Cloud, an organization's infrastructure is automatically provisioned, configured and tuned for high availability, performance, security and reliability:

-Infrastructure provider: The physical infrastructure of OutSystems Platform is hosted in the secure data centers of Amazon Web Services.
+Infrastructure provider: The physical infrastructure of OutSystems Cloud is hosted in the secure data centers of Amazon Web Services.

-Starter environment configuration: The starting configuration for OutSystems Platform is one production environment and two non-production environments.
+Starter environment configuration: The starting configuration for OutSystems Cloud is one production environment and two non-production environments.

-Infrastructure geography: OutSystems Platform gives organizations the freedom to deploy their applications on an infrastructure that is physically distributed around the globe.
+Infrastructure geography: OutSystems Cloud gives organizations the freedom to deploy their applications on an infrastructure that is physically distributed around the globe.

-Infrastructure multi-tenancy isolation: Support for multi-tenancy—hosting multiple customers (or tenants) efficiently in the platform layer while keeping them isolated—is a basic aspect of OutSystems Platform.
+Infrastructure multi-tenancy isolation: Support for multi-tenancy—hosting multiple customers (or tenants) efficiently in the platform layer while keeping them isolated—is a basic aspect of OutSystems.

 Amazon Web Services (AWS) is the market leader and the most mature public cloud infrastructure as a service (IaaS).
 It has enterprise-grade availability with guaranteed service levels of 99.9%, and it is the IaaS technology that has been accredited by the largest number of security compliance standards.

-Although OutSystems Platform runs on Amazon AWS, customers are not locked-in to a single IaaS vendor.
-The OutSystems Platform internal architecture abstracts the IaaS layer, which enables portability between IaaS vendors.
+Although OutSystems Cloud runs on Amazon AWS, customers are not locked-in to a single IaaS vendor.
+The OutSystems platform internal architecture abstracts the IaaS layer, which enables portability between IaaS vendors.

 Starting environment configuration

-The starting configuration for OutSystems Platform includes three environments:
+The starting configuration for OutSystems includes three environments: